97ish07/ElectroGridApplicationFrontend/README.md

 ![download](https://user-images.githubusercontent.com/81189012/168448712-7defc49d-db0d-4187-9859-76dd190e031c.png)

-This is a individual project done for PAF module in 3rd year, SLIIT
+This is a individual project done by Wanninayake K.M.I.S (IT19984674) for PAF module in 3rd year, SLIIT